Catch up with colleagues over a light breakfast in the SFHB Atrium area (basement level).

 Joey Brown

-Joey Brown, Illinois State University's Deputy Chief Information Security Officer (DCISO), is a veteran security professional with decades of experience in government and commercial information systems.
+Joey, Illinois State University's Deputy Chief Information Security Officer (DCISO), is a veteran security professional with decades of experience in government and commercial information systems.
 As DCISO, he leads a team of dedicated professionals who conduct risk assessments, manage security incidents, and ensure compliance with regulatory requirements.
-Joey wants everyone at ISU to be safe, secure, and to stop clicking on every link they see.
+Joey wants everyone at ISU to be safe, secure, and to stop clicking on every link they see. -

 -